-What does having "care" of a child mean"?
+4 What does having "care" of a child mean"?

 Having care of a child or young person means that a person who the child lives with and who looks after the child, irrespective of what their relationship is with the child, is considered to be a parent in education law.
-This could be shown by: Interaction with the school - attending meetings, making phone calls, being on the School's record as being involved (in whatever capacity) etc. Residence with the child where, for all intents and purposes, the person is part of the family, a man or woman married to a parent of a child.
+This could be shown by: Interaction with the school - attending meetings, making phone calls, being on the School's record as being involved (in whatever capacity) etc. Residence with the child where, for all intents and purposes, the person is part of the family.